 If you require special accommodations or have any other medical condition you deem may affect your class performance, you must stop by the International Center to speak to the Faculty Coordinator to either turn in your documentation or to confirm that our office has received it.
+The deadline is February 22nd.
 The Faculty Coordinator will explain the options available to you.